Diederich--Forn\ae ss index and global regularity in the $\overline{\partial}$--Neumann problem: domains with comparable Levi eigenvalues: Diederich-Forn ss index and estimates on D'Angelo forms

 So far in this section, the assumption on comparable $q$--sums of eigenvalues of the Levi form has not entered the discussion.
 It will be needed in Proposition \ref{integrated} which gives the estimate on $\sideset{}{'}\sum_{J}\int_{\Omega}|\alpha_{\eta}(L_{u}^{J})|^{2}$ needed to prove Theorem \ref{main}. \begin{proposition} Assumptions as in Theorem \ref{main}, $q_{0}\leq q\leq (n-1)$.
-There are a constant $C$ and, for $(1-\eta)$ small enough, a constant $C_{\eta}$ and a relatively compact subdomain $\Omega_{\eta}$ such that
+There are a constant $C$ and, for $(1-\eta)$ small enough, a constant $C_{\eta}$, such that

 \end{proposition} \begin{proof} The Kohn--Morrey--H\"{o}rmander formula gives for a $(0,q)$--form $w\in C^{\infty}_{(0,q)}(\overline{\Omega})\cap dom(\overline{\partial}^{*})$

 The idea is now to set $w=e^{-(h_{\eta}/2)}u$ (in view of what is needed in \eqref{alpha6}).
 The $\overline{\partial}^{*}$--term on the right in \eqref{KMH} then simplifies to $\overline{\partial}^{*}u + (1/2)\sideset{}{'}\sum_{J}\left(\sum_{j}(\partial h_{\eta}/\partial z_{j})u_{jJ}\right)d\overline{z_{J}}$ (see the computation on page 116 in \cite{Straube10a}, where this observation is also used).
 The term $\sideset{}{'}\sum_{J}\left(\sum_{j}(\partial h_{\eta}/\partial z_{j})u_{jJ}\right)d\overline{z_{J}}$ can be handled via $dh_{\eta}=(\alpha_{\eta}-\alpha)$ on $T^{1,0}(b \Omega)$.
 However, handling the $\overline{\partial}$--term on the right hand side of \eqref{KMH} requires a modification of this idea.
 Set $w:=e^{-\widetilde{(h_{\eta}}/2)}u$ instead, where $\widetilde{h_{\eta}}$ agrees with $h_{\eta}$ on the boundary, and is extended in such a way that $\overline{L_{n}}\widetilde{h_{\eta}}=0$ on the boundary.
 This amounts to adding to $h_{\eta}$ a function that vanishes on the boundary and has prescribed normal derivative ($\widetilde{h_{\eta}}$ need no longer be real away from the boundary).
 Such a function may be chosen to have absolute value not exceeding $1$ (for example), so that $|h_{\eta}-\widetilde{h_{\eta}}|\leq 1$.
 This definition will have the effect that the normal component of $\overline{\partial}\widetilde{h_{\eta}}$ vanishes on the boundary.
 Estimate \eqref{KMH} becomes